ploomber/soopervisor/doc/tutorials/airflow.rst

     airflow dags list

-Let's start the airflow UI and scheduler:
+Let's start the airflow UI and scheduler (this will take a few seconds):

 ..
 NOTE: we're starting airflow until this point because if we start it
 .. at the beginning and then add the DAG, Airflow won't pick it up